Technical breakdown

 - Multiple interchangeable backends behind one entry point — a CPU reference path and GPU-accelerated paths — chosen automatically by an occupancy policy.

-- Correctness-first: ambiguous surface cells are confirmed against a CPU oracle, so GPU speed never costs a wrong solidity decision at the boundary; only the unsure cells take the slow path.
+- Correctness-first: ambiguous surface cells are confirmed against a CPU oracle, so GPU speed is not traded against a wrong solidity decision at the boundary -- with the standing caveat that the sweep measures cell coverage, so it does not detect over-production; only the unsure cells take the slow path.

 - Adaptive and uniform modes — spend detail where geometry is complex, stay cheap where it isn't.

-- Every bake emits a structured result (per-phase timings, resolved backend, parity vs reference, pass/fail) and is deterministic: identical input yields identical voxelization, which is what makes automated certification possible at all.
+- Every bake emits a structured result (per-phase timings, resolved backend, pass/fail), and on the reference backend also a coverage-vs-reference delta.
+It is deterministic in the runs we have measured: identical input reproduced identical voxelization across a full 99-module rebuild, which is what makes automated certification practical.

 Out-of-process GPU worker & certification